Referenced in this article

 - Cardiovascular complications — hypertensive crisis, tachyarrhythmias, and cardiac events occur in patients with preexisting cardiovascular disease.

 Any patient on daily benzodiazepines for more than 30 days who wishes to discontinue requires medical evaluation and a supervised taper.
+Completing the acute inpatient phase safely is only the start, because the taper and the underlying anxiety disorder continue in structured outpatient care, which the next section outlines.

 What happens after benzodiazepine detox?